Popular matchings with weighted voters: Introduction

 \subsection{Structure of the paper and our contribution}

 We define our notation and main problem in Section~\ref{sec:prel}.
 There we also sketch three relevant known techniques.
-One of these, the concept of a witness, we extend to the vertex-weighted case in Section~\ref{sec:ver}.
+We extend one of these, the concept of a witness, to the vertex-weighted case in Section~\ref{sec:ver}.
 Then in Section~\ref{sec:npc} we give two different hardness reductions to show that finding a popular matching is \NP-hard even if the vertex weight function is very restricted.
 A strong inapproximability result is also provided there for the problem variant with edge costs.
-We complement these findings in Section~\ref{sec:alg} with our main result, an algorithm to find a popular matching in polynomial time (if any exists) for instances where the weight of every vertex in $A$ is a constant $c>3$, while the weight of every vertex in $B$ is~1.
+We complement these findings in Section~\ref{sec:alg} with our main result, an algorithm to find a popular matching in polynomial time (if any exists) for instances where the weight of every vertex in $A$ is a constant~${c>3}$, while the weight of every vertex in $B$ is~1.
+We pose open questions in Section~\ref{sec:open} and provide detailed examples in the Appendix.